martiadrogue/housesniffer/README.md

  - Each site works differently (idealista filter `recientes` means last ads, while `relevancia` means one ad new one ad updated)
  - Not all parts of the information is available in the feed
- - There are 2 updates, Apex updates and Complentary updates
+ - There are 2 updates, Normal updates and Extraordinary updates
     - Apexs update involves those fields that get updated frequently like the prices
     - Complentary update involves those fields that are not available in the main feed but are required to give meaing to the item
  - There are 3 tipes of information: Critical, Complentary and Redundant
     - Cirital data is everything that helps identify the item
-    - Complentary data is everything the details
+    - Complentary data is everything that contains details
-    - Redundant data is everything can be considered overload or isn't directly reltated with the item
+    - Redundant data is everything that can be considered overload or isn't directly reltated with the item

 steps app
- - vaildate hints
+ - get hints
  - request data
  - parse data
  - persist data